Connect with others who understand.

 An unexpected drop in regular weight can overwhelm people as they deal with lung cancer.
 Many members of MyLungCancerTeam have voiced their struggles when grappling with weight loss.
 As one member wrote, “Feeling stressed a bit today.
 I finally got a scale to check my weight progression.
 I was stunned when I saw 114.5 pounds.
 Much lower than I anticipated.”

-Effects on Loved Ones
+Effect on Loved Ones

 The friends and family members of those diagnosed may have a tough time watching their loved ones deal with appetite issues and weight loss.
 As one MyLungCancerTeam member noted, “Sometimes, I think this disease is harder on my loved ones than myself.
-I myself get all the empathy, sympathy, prayers, and love galore ... they get the leftovers if some folks acknowledge their grief at all.”
+I myself get all the empathy, sympathy, prayers, and love galore. ...
+They get the leftovers if some folks acknowledge their grief at all.”

 Managing Weight Loss With Lung Cancer

-There are many different ways for people with lung cancer to manage their weight loss, both on their own and with their health care teams.
+There are many ways for people with lung cancer to manage their weight loss, both on their own and with their health care teams.

 Consult a Dietitian